 This will also allow employees to check their internal set up as well, and ensure they have the right connections, batteries, adapters, VPN access etc. Also, make sure your employees determine what audio configurations work best.
 For example, a headset may be superior to relying on your laptop’s speaker and audio.

-Obviously not every sector has the ability or privilege to enable employees to work remotely, but mandating employees work from home can help reduce the risk of exposure to the virus.
+Obviously not every sector has the ability or privilege to enable employees to work in a remote or hybrid workplace, but mandating employees work from home can help reduce the risk of exposure to the virus.

 And even though no business continuity plan can guarantee full and immediate resumption of business operations, creating a solid framework as well as implementing solid processes and controls will prepare your organization and its employees to handle and manage against any potential disruption to business operations related to coronavirus.